cybozu-go/meows/README.md

 # meows

-meows is a Kubernetes controller for GitHub Actions [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).
+`meows` is a Kubernetes controller for GitHub Actions [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).
-It enables us to run GitHub Actions workflows on `Pod`s running on you Kubernetes clusters.
+You can run jobs in your GitHub Actions workflows on your Kubernetes cluster with meows.

 **Project Status**: Initial development